DuggyL/workflow-milestone-project-3/README.md

-<h1>Milestone Project 3</h1>
+<h1><b>Printcentre Workflow Web Application</b></h1>

 [View the live project here.](https://printcentre-workflow-project.herokuapp.com/)

-This Python and Data-Centric Development project aims to design simple workflow systems for Printcentre Wales (my current employer), a printing company.
+This Python and Data-Centric Development project aims to design a simple workflow system for Printcentre Wales (my current employer), a commercial printing company.

+## Purpose & Goals

+Printcentre management currently uses end-to-end workflow desktop software to manage customers’ databases, orders, quotes and workflow.
+But this software can only be accessed by the management team.
+When a job is booked in, staff are given a job docket with work instruction details.
+This docket will pass through different departments till completion.
+It leaves staff to manage workflow among themself, which can lead to mistakes and other issues.
+If all the staff have access to the same job docket at the same time I believe it can improve efficiency and reduce mistakes by allowing each department to plan ahead beforehand.
+The purpose & goals of this project are to create a simple web application that allows all staff to access a simple task management system.

 ## User Experience (UX)

-### Purpose & Goals

-The Printcentre management team currently uses end-to-end desktop workflow software but this software can only be accessed by the management team.
-The print room staff are required to manage workflow among themself, which can lead to mistakes, long turnaround times and other issues.
-The purpose & goals of this project are to create a web application that allows all print room staff to access a simple workflow system, designed to be responsive and accessible on a range of devices.

--   ### User stories

-    -   #### First Time Visitor Goals
+-   ### Returning and Frequent Visitor Goals

-        1. As a User, I want the ability to add, edit and delete jobs.
+    - As a User, I want the ability to add, edit and delete jobs.
-        2. As a User, I want to check the schedule of all active and upcoming jobs.
+    - As a User, I want to check the schedule of all active and upcoming jobs.
-        3. As a User, I want to see the up to date progress of all active jobs.
+    - As a User, I want to see the up to date progress of all active jobs.
-        4. As a User, I want to leave comments for future reference.
+    - As a User, I want to leave comments for future reference.

-    -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about coding challenges.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
-        3. As a Returning Visitor, I want to find community links.

-    -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 -   ### Design
     -   #### Colour Scheme